manuelbomi/Enterprise-Architecture-for-McDonald-s-AI-Data-Driven-Transformation-An-Architect-s-Strategic-Bluepr/README.md

 <img width="3533" height="2917" alt="Image" src="https://github.com/user-attachments/assets/d8277f0c-4d95-418a-ad20-c544e0ea2e54" />

 *Figure 2: McDonald's AI/Data Transformation Timeline.
 Stakeholder alignment and strategy agreement will be completed in the first two quarters of 2026.
-Developmnets, deploymenst and global rollout will occur between 2027-2028, followed by refinements, MLOps implementation, and technology versioning through the first quarter of 2029.*
+Developments, deploymnents and global rollout will occur between 2027-2028, followed by refinements, MLOps implementation, and technology versioning through the first quarter of 2029.*

 > [!IMPORTANT]
 > <ins>Architectural Perspective & Collaborative Framework</ins>: This discourse reflects initial architectural viewpoints.
 Final methodology selection, implementation approaches, and scheduling will be determined through extensive consultation with all technical and business stakeholders.